Students, Researchers Face-to-Face

 NIH Scientists Spread Science Excitement During Lab Week

 Imagine spending the day hobnobbing with White House staff, astronauts, engineers and neuroscientists.
-Then imagine that they all gathered together with the sole purpose of getting you interested in and excited about science.
-If you can imagine that, then you know what it feels like to be one of the students who attended “White House Day at the Lab,” the kickoff to National Week at the Labs.
+Then imagine that they all gathered together for you with the sole purpose of getting you interested in and excited about science.
+If you can imagine all of that, then you know what it feels like to be one of the students who attended “White House Day at the Lab,” the kickoff to National Week at the Labs.

 Elementary and middle school children from Baltimore and Washington, D.C., assembled at the White House Feb.
 29 for a science, technology, engineering and math (STEM) event coordinated by the My Brother’s Keeper (MBK) task force and the White House Council on Women and Girls (CWG).

 At the opening session, students listened to presentations by federal scientists, engineers and lab professionals from different STEM fields.
 Presenters shared not only their science but also their career journeys—explaining how they developed and explored their interest in science.

 Students and scientists enjoyed informal chats during a lunch-time mentoring/networking session.
 “The student engagement was amazing,” said Dr. Michelle Jones-London, director of Diversity Training and Workforce Development at NINDS.
 “We know how important role modeling is to encourage student recruitment and sharing our own personal stories as scientists of color is always a powerful image for students to see early and view viable paths for their own journeys.”

 After lunch, the students engaged in demonstrations and hands-on experiments at various science stations.
 Jones-London and NINDS neurosurgeon Dr. Edjah Nduom helped the students create edible neurons, view an actual brain surgery and learn how the brain sends signals to groups of muscles using electricity by measuring the activity with electromyograms.